HauteLook Relaunches Home

-Starting this past Tuesday, HauteLook will post a full flight of home products once a week and keep those products live and available for seven days, a departure from the more conventional flash model where product is posted daily and disappears in a few days or even a few hours.
+Starting July 9, HauteLook will post a full flight of home products once a week and keep those products live and available for seven days, a departure from the more conventional flash model where product is posted daily and disappears in a few days or even a few hours.

-"Home is a little more of a considered purchase than apparel," said Kecia Hielscher, vice president of Hautelook.com's home division, "so we feel having our home product available for a full week gives people more chance to study their purchase and discuss it."
+"Home is a little more of a considered purchase than apparel," said Kecia Hielscher, vp of Hautelook.com's home division, "so we feel having our home product available for a full week gives people more chance to study their purchase and discuss it."

 "It's given us great credibility," Hielscher said.